SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 to each course that the department offers.
 In the ARC ownership model, a department owns its courses.
-``Course`` has two unowned references, one to the department and one to the course that students should take next;
+``Course`` has two unowned references, one to the department and one to the next course a student should take;
 a course doesn't own either of these objects.
-Every course is part of some department so the ``department`` property isn't a optional.
+Every course is part of some department so the ``department`` property isn't an optional.
 However,
 because some courses don't have a recommended follow-on course, the ``nextCourse`` property is an optional.